 Before you make your homeschool supply list, create a space for what you’ll buy

 One thing I recommend doing before buying anything is to imagine a space in your home where your stuff can go.

-We do most of our schoolwork on the living room floor, so I put all of our homeschool supplies in our living room.
-I’m at the point where if it doesn’t fit in my cube organizer or rolling cart, I need to hold off or add more storage.
+We do most of our schoolwork on the living room floor, so I keep our homeschool supplies in our living room coat closet.

-While we didn’t officially do any history or geography, this was the first year my kids really benefited from our maps.
-We learned the names of the continents, plus it gave them context for what state we live in, where grandparents live across the country, how far away the ocean is that we drive to, and more.
+While we didn’t officially do any history or geography until 1st grade, my kids really benefited from our maps even in Kindergarten.
+It gave them context for what state we live in, where grandparents live across the country, how far away the ocean is that we drive to, and more.

 When my oldest started kindergarten, I was pretty clueless as to what I should actually spend money on.
 Plus, the more you buy the more space you need to store it.

-So we started the year with just our curriculum, art supplies, and a metal rolling cart.
-Thankfully, that was fine for kindergarten and preschool!
+We started the year with just our curriculum, art supplies, and a metal rolling cart.

 I bought things as needed, when something wasn’t working well.
 For example: